VaradK62442/bfCompiler/README.md

 \[ (starts a loop)

 ] (ends the loop if the pointer value is 0, otherwise goes to start of loop)

+{This compiler is not 100% working correctly, will fix soon}